Taitlesonn/snpm-pr/README.md

 ## Configuration

-- **SNMP Agents:**
 The list of SNMP agent addresses was previously hardcoded (e.g., `udp:10.10.10.2/161` and `udp:10.10.10.3/161`).
 Now, you can define the target IP addresses along with the OID indexes and the list of OIDs in external JSON configuration files.
 The `JsonControler` class is responsible for reading these files.

-- **SNMP Community String:**
-  The community string is set to `"public"` by default, but it can be changed in the code by updating the parameter in the call to `PDUget.get(...)`.
+The SNMP community string is set to `"public"` by default, but it can be changed in the code by updating the parameter in the call to `PDUget.get(...)`.

-## Project Files Overview

-- **Main.java**: Entry point for starting the SNMP server and triggering periodic `GET` requests.
-- **UDPControler.java**: Manages SNMP communication and handles incoming requests.
-- **PDUget.java**: Implements methods to send SNMP `GET` requests and process responses.
-- **JsonControler.java**: Reads JSON configuration files to load SNMP agent details, including IP addresses, OID indexes, and OID lists.
+Additionally, database credentials are defined in the code to connect to PostgreSQL (host `localhost`, port `5432`, database `mib_db`, user `mib_user`, and a password set during user creation).
+Ensure the PostgreSQL JDBC driver is added as a dependency in the Maven `pom.xml`.

 ---

-If you have any questions or need further assistance, feel free to ask!
+Let me know if chcesz, żebym wrzucił jeszcze fragmenty kodu lub przykład konfiguracji JSON/SQL 😊